Theobald Stapleton: Death

-On 27 September 1647, in the Sack of Cashel, during the Irish Confederate Wars Stapleton was captured in the cathedral at Cashel by Parliamentarian soldiers under the command of Murrough O'Brien, 1st Earl of Inchiquin, and put to death on the spot.
+On 27 September 1647, in the Sack of Cashel, during the Irish Confederate Wars Fr.
+Stapleton sought sanctuary inside St. Patrick's Cathedral upon the Rock of Cashel, County Tipperary, where he was captured by Parliamentarian soldiers under the command of Murrough O'Brien, 1st Earl of Inchiquin, and, with six other priests, he was put to death on the spot.
+He is said to have blessed his attackers with holy water moments before his death.